anaconda-auth#

 panel serve <arguments> ...

-file, the production configuration should be the default.
+If you do not specify the .env file, the production configuration should be the default.

 Please file an issue if you see any errors.